 The difference is in the platform.

 Any automation software can automate tasks.
 But when automation becomes a business imperative, siloed scripts maintained by few (sometimes known as islands of automation) don't scale.
-Ansible Automation Platform helps teams create automation playbooks that operations teams can manage and scale strategically across an entire enterprise.
+Ansible Automation Platform is a subscription product that helps teams create automation playbooks that operations teams can manage and scale strategically across an entire enterprise.

 With every newly published playbook or certified content collection, the robust Ansible community invites new team members to get involved—automating the work they know best on a platform other teams are already using.